 Skip to main content

-15 Filling Snacks for Kids
+20 Protein Snacks for Kids

 Children need varying amounts of protein for proper growth and development, but it may not be as much as you think.
-A small dose of 5-7 grams in a filling snack can be a strong contributor to kiddos meeting their daily needs.
+A small dose of 5-7 grams in a snack can be a strong contributor to kiddos meeting their daily needs.
 Learn more about specific protein recommendations for different age groups in this article Protein for Kids: Why Protein Should Be on Your Shopping List.

-1. CLIF Kid Zbar® Protein
+1. Zbar Protein

 2. Yogurt + Berries